-Of course, not all of the best SEO tips are dependent on timeless criteria like content and user intent.
+Of course, not all of the best SEO writing tips are dependent on timeless criteria like content and user intent.
 Some search ranking factors have changed a lot in the past few years, including the importance of mobile.

 3. Focusing on Mobile First

 If you haven’t updated your site to focus on mobile quality first, you’re falling behind.
 Google’s search engine first started emphasizing mobile search results in 2016, when they announced a mobile-friendly label designed to lead searchers toward content that could be easily read on phone devices.

 A year later, they warned that…